Drassil/git-wiki-theme/docs/gameobject_questitem.md

 Column | Type | Description
 --- | --- | ---
-GameObjectEntry | int(10) unsigned | Entry ID of a gameobject that can be looted only while the related quest is active.
+GameObjectEntry | int(10) unsigned | Entry ID of a gameobject that contains quest items when the related quest is active.
 Idx | int(10) unsigned | Index
-ItemId | int(10) unsigned | Entry ID of an item that can be looted from the gameobject only while the related quest is active.
+ItemId | int(10) unsigned | Entry ID of an item that can be looted from the gameobject when the related quest is active.